Published On: Mar 28 2013 11:55:08 AM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 1954: President Dwight D. Eisenhower authorizes the creation of the United States Air Force Academy in Colorado.
 The first class would begin training a year later at a temporary site at Denver's Lowry Air Base while the permanent site was under construction near Colorado Springs.

 1950: Supreme Court Justice Samuel Alito, who was nominated by President George W. Bush and has served on the court since Jan.
-31, 2006, is born in Trenton, N.J.
+31, 2006, is born in Trenton, New Jersey.

 1948: Reggae musician, singer and actor Jimmy Cliff, best known for songs such as "Wonderful World, Beautiful People," "The Harder They Come," "Sitting in Limbo," "You Can Get It If You Really Want" and "Many Rivers to Cross," is born James Chambers in Somerton District, St. James, Jamaica.